Ivan-Zennaro/dots_and_boxes/README.md

   5. You can also choose to host or join a server-based game on the main menu.

   ### Enjoy the game!

+## Quick-run options
+- open IntelliJ
+- go to File -> New -> Project from Version Control...
+- insert the url of this repo (copy paste from this browser window) and then press "Clone"
+- ckeck to have the corect sdk version (15)
+- run MenuCli class for the command line version of the game
+- run MenuGui class for the graphic user interface version of the game

+If you want to know other launch configurations, please continue reading.

 ## Cli version
 You can insert which game mode you want to start from the main menu.